Skip to main content

 Key observations

-- 3.Halifax shares the Lloyds Banking Group threshold.
-If the deceased held accounts at both Lloyds and Halifax, the balances are combined.
+• 3.Halifax shares the Lloyds Banking Group threshold.
+If they held accounts at both Lloyds and Halifax, the balances are combined.

 How to release money from a bank account without probate